Solutrean: Details

 The term Solutrean comes from the type-site of "Cros du Charnier", dating to around 21,000 years ago and located at Solutré, in east-central France near Mâcon.
 The Rock of Solutré site was discovered in 1866 by the French geologist and paleontologist Henry Testot-Ferry.
 It is now preserved as the Parc archéologique et botanique de Solutré.

 The industry was named by Gabriel de Mortillet to describe the second stage of his system of cave chronology, following the Mousterian, and he considered it synchronous with the third division of the Quaternary period.
-The era's finds include tools, ornamental beads, and bone pins as well as prehistoric art.
+The era's finds include tools, ornamental beads, and bone pins as well as prehistoric art, much like other earlier Uppers Paleolithic cultures, and "a number of sites contain pieces of mineral pigments - red and yellow ochre, black manganese - that could have been used for face or body painting."
+Portable art is rare, however.
+According to Doctor Michael Jochim at the University of California, Santa Barbara, evidence for burials is completely lacking, and evidence of ritual practices beyond artistic expressions seems to be uncommon.

 Solutrean tool-making employed techniques not seen before and not rediscovered for millennia.
 The Solutrean has relatively finely worked, bifacial points made with lithic reduction percussion and pressure flaking rather than flintknapping.
 Knapping was done using antler batons, hardwood batons and soft stone hammers.
 This method permitted the working of delicate slivers of flint to make light projectiles and even elaborate barbed and tanged arrowheads.
 Large thin spearheads; scrapers with edge not on the side but on the end; flint knives and saws, but all still chipped, not ground or polished; long spear-points, with tang and shoulder on one side only, are also characteristic implements of this industry.
 Bone and antler were used as well.

 The Solutrean may be seen as a transitional stage between the flint implements of the Mousterian and the bone implements of the Magdalenian epochs.
 Faunal finds include horses, reindeer, ibex, mammoths, cave lions, rhinoceroses, bears and aurochs.
 Solutrean finds have also been made in the caves of Les Eyzies and Laugerie-Haute, and in the Lower Beds of Creswell Crags in Derbyshire, England (Proto-Solutrean).
 The industry first appeared in what is now Spain, and disappears from the archaeological record around 17,000 BP.